hzhhdh/Hyperliquid-Order-Book-Imbalance-Sniper-Bot/README.md

 - Algorand (Algorand SDK, AlgoExplorer)

 ### 3. Select Cryptocurrency and Amount
-Choose a cryptocurrency (ETH, ADA, SOL, DOT, ATOM, AVAX, XTZ, or ALGO) from the dropdown menu and enter the amount to stake (e.g., 10 ETH).
+Choose a cryptocurrency (ETH, ADA, SOL, DOT, ATOM, AVAX, XTZ, or ALGO) from the dropdown menu and enter the amount to stake.
 The app validates your input to ensure sufficient balance.

 ### 4. Choose or Optimize Pools
 Stake through leading platforms, including: